1.1. Contact organisation

 14.1.
 Timeliness

-Data is published 11 weeks after the reference month.
+The national data is published about 7 weeks after the reference month.
+The data is transmitted to Eurostat for the first time 11 weeks after the reference month.
 The schedule is fixed in advance for a year.
-The data is revised each month Statistics Finland updates the time series as far back in history as data become available for the statistics.
+The data is revised each month.
+The time series are updated as far back in history as data become available for the statistics.

 14.2.
 Punctuality